 Co-President of Quixilver and Silicon Valley Regional Dean’s List Finalist in 2010, Eugene now returns to advise us in various areas, from mechanical design to software development to award submission.
 Studying Electrical Engineering and Computer Sciences at Carnegie Mellon University means that he is close enough to visit once in a while and give us moral support!
 He is also involved with the FIRST community as a mentor for FIRST Team 1323 and as a main developer for The Blue Alliance.

 While on the team, Novia served as the Vice President, chairman’s presenter, team manager, and as the PR lead.
-Now, she lends the team her talents by assisting as a mentor while studying psychology at San Jose State.
+Now, she lends the team her talents by assisting as a mentor while studying psychology at University of Michigan.

 A driver since his junior year, Matt continues to lend his expertise in engineering and strategy.
 Now, Matt mentors the team while studying engineering at West Valley.